Highland (James Monroe house): Monroe establishes Highland

 Over the next 16 years, Monroe continued to add onto his home, adding stone cellars and a second story to the building.
 He also expanded his land holdings, which at their greatest included over 3,500 acres (14 km2).
 However, by 1815, Monroe increasingly turned to selling his land to pay for debt.
 By 1825, he was forced to sell Highland completely.

 Slave quarters

 Highland was a thriving plantation employing the labor of 30-40 slaves.
 Their housing no longer exists.
-Quarters for field hands were at some distance from the main house, while the domestic slaves lived closer to their Monroe's home.
+Quarters for field hands were at some distance from the main house, while the domestic slaves lived closer to the Monroe's home.

 Highland after Monroe

-Edward O. Goodwin purchased Highland from Monroe at twenty dollars an acre and often referred to the property as "North Blenheim."
+Edward O. Goodwin purchased Highland from Monroe at twenty dollars an acre and referred to the property as "North Blenheim."
 At the time of the purchase, Monroe described Highland as containing: